 Missouri is known for its relaxed nature, and the locals often have a laidback lifestyle.
 People have time to engage in long conversations and be hospitable and caring.
 As a Missouri resident, living here means being able to enjoy a tranquil and slow-paced lifestyle.

 If you’ve had enough of dealing with the stress of the hustle and bustle in crowded cities, you’ll feel right at home in Missouri.
 This peaceful environment can represent an enhancement to your quality of life.
-Even Jefferson City, St Louis and Kansas City with their more concentrated population, have a relaxed feel to it.
+Even the two cities of St Louis and Kansas City, with their more concentrated population, have a relaxed feel compared to other larger cities.
 You have more time to slow down and explore your personal interests.

 So, if you don't love living in a big busy city, you'll love living in Missouri.

 Outdoor enthusiasts that call Missouri home, will enjoy the options when it comes to outdoor recreation in Missouri.
 The Missouri River is a hotspot that can provide Missouri residents with enjoyable activities.
 Some activities you can enjoy at the Missouri River or Mississippi river with family and friends are boating, bird watching, camping, kayaking, fishing, hiking, and biking.

 Parks worth exploring in this state are Ponca State Park, Niobrara State Park, and the Lewis & Clark Recreation Area.
 The Ozark mountains are quite famous and there is even wine country for you to explore.
 You can also visit the following interesting nature centers: